mjf1406/worksheet-generators/README.md

   - the teacher can upload an image to represent each student.
 - tool: Attendance based on user's local time zone and loads already input data every time it's clicked on the same day.
 - UI: user can now delete groups from the db
+- fixed: the DB migration issue... kill me

 ## Change Log

+2024/10/01

+- fixed: student gender is now displayed in the students table
+- fixed: Seats Assigner now correctly places students by sex and the output is ordered by seat number
+- fixed: when opening a class, the class name now appears in the navbar instead of the class ID

 2024/09/21